SparksSkywere/WindowsMaintenance/README.md

 # Readme.txt

-Quick Readme for the exe file not loading
+Quick Readme for running the script
-Make sure you are running administrator on the exe or .ps1 script
+Make sure you are running as administrator.

 1. (If you already set execution policy skip to step 2) Run the other .ps1 script that will set execution policy to "bypass" do not worry windows will automatically restore the execution policy when the computer is next turned on
-2. If you are getting an error about the Policy put in the following command with adminin privilages with Powershell: "Set-ExecutionPolicy Bypass -Force" (I have also added a seperate script that also does this command, you may run with admin on Powershell by navigating to the directory with: cd *"PATH"*)
+2. If you are getting an error about the Policy put in the following command with admin privileges with Powershell: "Set-ExecutionPolicy Bypass -Force" (I have also added a seperate script that also does this command, you may run with admin on Powershell by navigating to the directory with: cd *"PATH"*)
-3. Then run the WindowsMaintenance.exe
+3. Double-click `RunMaintenance.bat` to launch the tool easily, or run `WindowsMaintenance.ps1` directly in PowerShell as Administrator.

 # What things this script does: